k8ssandra/k8ssandra-operator/docs/content/en/reference/cluster-dc-level/_index.md

         # Reaper and Medusa configuration overrides are not allowed at dc level!
 ```

-In the above example, the `stargate` section in dc3 will be merged with the cluster-level `stargate` section; and likewise for the `telemetry` sections.
+In the above example, the `telemetry` section in dc3 will be merged with the cluster-level `telemetry` section.
 However, **the `reaper` and `medusa` sections are not allowed to be overridden at dc level**, as these components must have exactly the same configuration for the entire cluster.